 We are here to discuss

-In recent years, hedge funds have increasingly moved away from traditional predictive analysis methods and have adopted machine learning algorithms for predicting fund trends.
+In recent years, hedge funds have increasingly moved away from traditional analysis methods.
+Instead, they have adopted machine learning algorithms for predicting fund trends.

 The potential of machine learning technology to disrupt the investment banking industry is being taken seriously by major institutions.
 JPMorgan, Bank of America, and Morgan Stanley are developing automated investment advisors, powered by machine learning technology.
 Wise fintech companies will likewise follow suit.